HOrdover/craftlit-moby/content/023 Moby Full Text Chs 39-40.md

       As bubbles that swim, on the beaker’s brim,
          And break on the lips while meeting.

-A brave stave that—who calls?
+A brave stave[^1] that—who calls?
 Mr. Starbuck?
 Aye, aye, sir—(_Aside_) he’s my superior, he has his too, if I’m not mistaken.—Aye, aye, sir, just through with this job—coming.

 ## CHAPTER 40.
 Midnight, Forecastle.